Lokesh-DataScience/Data-Analyst-Expert-Bot/README.md

 - **Image Upload Rate Limiting**: Each user can upload up to 3 images every 6 hours.
 If the limit is reached, only text questions are allowed until the window resets.
 - **Image Display in Chat**: Uploaded images are shown inline with your messages for easy reference.
 - **CSV Data Analysis**: Upload a CSV file and ask questions about its content.
 The bot uses a dedicated endpoint and LLM prompt to analyze the uploaded CSV and answer your queries.
+- **PDF Data Analysis**: Upload a PDF file and ask questions about its content.
+The bot extracts text from the PDF and uses it as context for the LLM, enabling document-aware responses.
 - **Retrieval-Augmented Generation (RAG)**: Answers are grounded in a curated, chunked knowledge base from top data science sources.
 - **Session Memory**: Each user session maintains its own chat history for context-aware conversations.
 - **Custom Vector Database**: Fast, semantic search over chunked documents using FAISS and HuggingFace embeddings.